DANS-KNAW/dd-dans-sword2-examples/docs/index.md

 DESCRIPTION
 -----------
-This project contains two important resources for developers who are tasked with the creation or maintenance of a SWORD2 client that deposits datasets to one of the DANS Data Stations (or the DANS Vault Service):
+This project contains two important resources for developers who are tasked with the creation or maintenance of a SWORD2 client that deposits datasets to one of the DANS Data Stations or the Vault as a Service:

 * Example Java client code
 * Examples of bags that conform to the [DANS BagIt Profile v1]{:target=_blank} requirements (and&mdash;for illustration&mdash;some that violate some of the requirements).

 !!! attention "Looking for legacy EASY SWORD2 examples?"